ibehesther/AltSchool-Second-Semester/assignment_H/README.md

 # AltSchool Africa Second Semester Assignment H

 -  ### Improve your assignment G by expanding the functionality of each route, use filesystem as database as done in assignment E, but use NodeJS file handling module).
 All your routes must be authenticated.
-Ensure youwrite tests for each route
+Ensure you write tests for each route

     - ## Users:
         - CreateUser- register a new user